 - Rule resolution with OM: Usually used in CRM.
 Have not used

 - Rule resolution with Function, but asynchronously: This is through a class and a method.
-Initially WI is created in status ready without agent.
-Later agent is assigned.
+Initially, WI is created in status ready without an agent.
+The later agent is assigned.
 This is suitable for agent determination having complex logic.

 Users: Rarely used.